Nicholas-Vo/LogToFile/README.md

 You can toggle these via config.yml.

 **Note:** This isn't a polished CoreProtect or Prism extension, it's a simple personal plugin I've made public for those who are interested.

+# Obtaining the plugin

+You can download the plugin here on GitHub by navigating to "Releases" on the right side of your screen.